AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 More Information on Uninsured and Underinsured Motorist Coverage

-Not all states require uninsured and underinsured motorist coverage, but it’s necessary to get your losses covered in an accident that an uninsured or underinsured driver caused.
+Not all states require uninsured and underinsured motorist coverage, but it’s necessary to cover your losses in an accident that an uninsured or underinsured driver caused.

 What Is Uninsured and Underinsured Motorist Coverage?